An effective $\boldsymbol{\Lambda}$-Szekeres modelling of the local Universe with Cosmicflows-4: An effective model for the local Universe

-This assumption, commonly referred to as \emph{linear theory}, is strictly valid only on large scales, of order tens of megaparsecs, although it may be extrapolated down to scales of a few megaparsecs at the cost of significantly increased uncertainties.
-In addition, applied outside its range of validity, linear theory may yield locally negative density in void regions and tends to over-estimate the contrast of structures in dense regions.
+This assumption, commonly referred to as \emph{linear theory}, is strictly valid only on large scales, of order tens of megaparsecs, although it is often extrapolated down to scales of a few megaparsecs.
+Applied outside its range of validity, linear theory may yield locally negative density in void regions and tends to misestimate the contrast of structures in dense regions.

-This work is based on density and velocity fields obtained from a field-level forward-modelling approach, namely the HAMLET reconstruction framework~\cite{Valade_2022,Valade_2024}, applied to the largest compilation of peculiar-velocity measurements available to date, i.e., the CF4 catalogue.
-The dataset comprises more than $56{,}000$ peculiar velocities, providing nearly all-sky coverage out to redshift $z \simeq 0.05$, with particularly good sampling in the Galactic and celestial northern hemispheres extending to $z \simeq 0.1$~\cite{Tully_2023}.
-The density and velocity fields are evaluated of a regular grid of $1\,{\rm Gpc/h}$ of side divided in 256 nodes, leading to a spacial resolution of $4\,{\rm Mpc/h}$.